 About the Marshall 1959HW amplifier:

 The Marshall 1959HW is a hand-wired, accurate reissue of the legendary 100 Watt Super Lead from 60 years ago.
+It was released in 2000.
 Being a non-master-volume amp, it has sweet, responsive gain when driven hard, just like the originals.

-In addition, to make the Marshall 1959HW sound as authentic as possible, Marshall used original thickness, original pitch matrix and point to point tag boards.
+In addition, to make the amp sound as authentic as possible, Marshall used original thickness, original pitch matrix and point to point tag boards.